Borrowing center: North America

-The Sharing Depot has been called as Canada's First Library of Things and it was opened in 2016.
+The Sharing Depot has been called as Canada's First library of things and it was opened in 2016.

 Europe

-Through a screenshot from the live “Map of Tool Libraries and Libraries of Things” at Localtool.org, borrowing center is much less common in Europe than in North America.
+Through a screenshot from the live “Map of Tool Libraries and Libraries of Things” at Localtools.org, borrowing center is much less common in Europe than in North America.
 And the reason why there are fewer borrowing center in Europe is unsolved.

-Asia

-There is merely no this kind of centers in Asian counties, so there is a potential market to develop borrowing centers in Asian countries.